jmsevillam/jmsevillam.github.io/README.md

-# Mauricio Sevilla
+# J.M.
+Sevilla-Moreno

-Pages of github.
-Jmsevillam

-Now there are some projects running on, so this page is done to organize and for having an easy to acces to everything.
+This is a personal website with some projects information so

 1. Teaching
     * Courses
     * Seminars
 2. Learning
+    * Coding
+    * Physics